emilyasterjones/emilyasterjones.github.io/_pages/dei.md

 I welcome all feedback on this statement and any of my DEI work.
 Please email me, and if you allow it, I will thank you here.

 ## Resources
-* Books that have shaped my ideas: _The Fire Next Time, Why I'm No Longer Talking to White People About Race, How to be Anti-Racist_
+* Books that have shaped my ideas: _The Fire Next Time, Why I'm No Longer Talking to White People About Race, How to be Anti-Racist, Equity in Science_
 * [Identifying & acknowledging native land](https://native-land.ca/)
 * [Concrete Steps for Recruiting, Supporting, and Advancing Underrepresented Minoritized Scientists](https://docs.google.com/document/d/1Ic6bil2AvrQmPFUcUyxcw_FumofKkUo3VLsU7qG0cTk/edit)
 * [Becoming Anti-Racist](https://drive.google.com/file/d/1Y6M_-Mca8vm5QKubhd1dWfsz-cAJ3Y-E/view)